openproblems-bio/task_batch_integration/CONTRIBUTING.md

 scripts/run_benchmark/run_test_local.sh
 ```

-Other scripts in `scripts/run_benchmark/` provide commands for testing on sequeracloud an for production runs.
+Other scripts in `scripts/run_benchmark/` provide commands for testing on Seqera Cloud and for production runs.

 ## Debugging nf-tower runs